JantsoP/digiroad-get-latest-publication/README.md

 After all that is done, it will record the UNIX Timestamp of the file to latest-vayla.txt file to further comparison.

 When there is new release, it will be downloaded automatically.

+Wanna give some fixes and/or suggestions?
+Just issue ticket or create pull request :)